The Bankrate promise

-This rule of thumb is helpful, but it might be a better idea to figure out what the monthly loan payment will be using a calculator.
+This rule of thumb is helpful, but it might be a better idea to figure out what the monthly loan payment will be using a business loan calculator.
 Compare the monthly payment to your company’s monthly cash flow and make sure you have sufficient income to make the payment.

 Also, make sure not to borrow more than you need, even if you can afford it.
 Only borrow as much as you need to cover your needs.

 Decide how fast you need funds